fpgmaas/cookiecutter-poetry/{{cookiecutter.project_name}}/README.md

 - Create an API Token on [Pypi](https://pypi.org/)
 - Add the API Token to your projects secrets with the name `PYPI_TOKEN` by visiting [this page](https://github.com/{{cookiecutter.github_author_handle}}/{{cookiecutter.project_name}}/settings/secrets/actions/new).
 - Create a [new release](https://github.com/{{cookiecutter.github_author_handle}}/{{cookiecutter.project_name}}/releases/new) on Github.
 Create a new tag in the form `*.*.*`.

+For more details, see [here](https://fpgmaas.github.io/cookiecutter-poetry/releasing.html).
 {%- elif cookiecutter.publish_to == "artifactory" -%}
 - Add the `ARTIFACTORY_URL`, `ARTIFACTORY_USERNAME`, and `ARTIFACTORY_PASSWORD` to your projects secrets by visiting [this page](https://github.com/{{cookiecutter.github_author_handle}}/{{cookiecutter.project_name}}/settings/secrets/actions/new).
 - Create a [new release](https://github.com/{{cookiecutter.github_author_handle}}/{{cookiecutter.project_name}}/releases/new) on Github.
 Create a new tag in the form `*.*.*`.

+For more details, see [here](https://fpgmaas.github.io/cookiecutter-poetry/releasing.html).
 {%- endif %}

 ---------